performant-software/Neatline/style-tab-dimensions.md

 ## Stroke Width

 The width, in pixels, of the lines that run around the edges of a shape on the map.
-Generally, it makes senes to keep this value in the range of 0-10 - anything more and the lines will start to "clump" together and blot out the shape of the polygon, especially when the map is zoomed back away from the vectors.
+Generally, it makes sense to keep this value in the range of 0-10 - anything more and the lines will start to "clump" together and blot out the shape of the polygon, especially when the map is zoomed back away from the vectors.

 In some cases, it can be aesthetically pleasing to completely hide the lines, and just display the "area" of points and polygons on the map.
 To do this, just set the stroke width to 0.